 And that is not all.
 There are several other subjects that every pilot needs to know to have safe command of an airplane.

-Did you think you have to study Physics and Mathematics to become a pilot?
+Did you think you must study Physics and Mathematics to become a pilot?

 That is not the real story.

 Let me share my story with you.
-When I finished 10th grade, I already knew that I wanted to live my life as a pilot.
+When I finished 10th grade, I knew I wanted to live as a pilot.

 To make a living as a commercial pilot requires actual flight hours and basic knowledge of many subjects related to aviation and flying.